vincss/mcsleepingserverstarter/README.md

 2. Unzip or clone it **in the same folder as your minecraft server**
 3. Launch `npm install`
 4. Start the project with `npm start`

+### 🐋 Docker

+SleepingServerStarter is available as a Docker image: [ghcr.io/vincss/mcsleepingserverstarter](https://github.com/vincss/mcsleepingserverstarter/pkgs/container/mcsleepingserverstarter)

+It supports both x64 and arm64 host system architectures.

+For detailed examples and instructions for setup via Docker, [see the wiki page here](https://github.com/vincss/mcsleepingserverstarter/wiki/Docker-Configuration).

 ### 🐡 PufferPanel